 October 25-26, 2010

-The Federal Reserve System and the Federal Deposit Insurance Corporation (FDIC) are co-hosting a two-day conference highlighting policy-oriented research focused on U.S. housing and mortgage markets.
-The conference will emphasize two major issues: mortgage foreclosures and the future of housing finance.
-We will evaluate the current foreclosure situation, emphasizing the adverse neighborhood spillover effects and evaluations of efforts to mitigate foreclosures including loan modification efforts.
-We will also take a broader perspective and evaluate the future of housing finance.
-This will include an evaluation of the mortgage interest tax deduction, affordable housing issues, the future role of government-sponsored entities, the future of private-label mortgage securitization, the viability and role of private mortgage insurance, and the role of the Community Reinvestment Act.
+The Federal Reserve System and the Federal Deposit Insurance Corporation (FDIC) co-hosted a two-day conference highlighting policy-oriented research focused on U.S. housing and mortgage markets.
+The conference emphasized two major issues: mortgage foreclosures and the future of housing finance.
+We evaluated the current foreclosure situation, emphasizing the adverse neighborhood spillover effects and evaluations of efforts to mitigate foreclosures including loan modification efforts.
+The conference took a broader perspective and evaluated the future of housing finance.
+This included an evaluation of the mortgage interest tax deduction, affordable housing issues, the future role of government-sponsored entities, the future of private-label mortgage securitization, the viability and role of private mortgage insurance, and the role of the Community Reinvestment Act.

-In addition to research sessions we will also have three special policy panels discussing The Future of Housing Finance, Mortgage Modification Issues and The Future of the Housing GSEs."
+In addition to research sessions there were three special policy panels discussing The Future of Housing Finance, Mortgage Modification Issues and The Future of the Housing GSEs."